unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 ### Custom CA-Signed Certificate

-Creating a custom CA and signing 'end entity' certificates is possible but is of limited practical value given that such custom CA certificate will not be present in the clients' trust stores.
+Creating a custom CA and signing 'end entity' certificates is possible but is of limited practical value given that such custom CA certificate is not present in the client trust stores.

 Because any CA can sign **any** certificate it exposes clients to security risks (man-in-the-middle attack).